 The gallery should show data from the Accounts entity.

-The data should be sorted in ascending order until a user clicks or taps the sort button to toggle the sort order.
+The data should be sorted in ascending order until a user selects the sort button to toggle the sort order.

-If a user types or pastes one or more characters into the search bar, the list will show only those accounts for which the name field contains the characters that the user specified.
+If a user types or pastes one or more characters into the search bar (TextSearchBox1), the list will show only those accounts for which the name field contains the characters that the user specified.

 You can use these and many other functions to specify how your app appears and behaves.

 Set the gallery's layout to show only the name of each account, and configure the title bar to show the word Browse, as Customize a gallery describes.

 In the left navigation bar, hover over Screen1, select the ellipsis icon (...), and then select Delete.

 In the left navigation bar, hover over Screen2, select the ellipsis icon (...), and then select Rename.

 Type or paste BrowseScreen, and then rename the gallery in that screen as BrowseGallery.

 Add a form screen